atopile/atopile/docs/new-getting-started.md

 # Getting started

+`atopile` brings the best of software development to the world of hardware design.

+We're starting with an electronics compiler and a new language called `ato`.
+Files with the `.ato` extension can be used to describe your circuit, and compiles it to netlists that can be laid out and fabricated.

+The `.ato` files are human readable and can be version controlled, so you can collaborate with your team on the design of your hardware.
+They're modular, so you can reuse components from other projects, and share them with the community.
+They provide a way to save the intelligence of your design and the validation required to make sure it works as intended, so you can be confident that your design will work as expected.

 ## Installation

 To run atopile, you will need the atopile compiler, the VSCode extension for synthax highlighting and git credential manager.